Rivatus/Quora-clone/CONTRIBUTING.md

 If you get any doubts you can contact at discord channel or send an Email to ak82@iitbbs.ac.in and we can discuss.

+# Pull Request Guideline

+While creating a PR describe what problem were you trying to solve, then briefly describe the codes you added.
+If you have created a new file/folder especially mention about its purpose.
+If possible try to attach the before and after screenshot of your changes.